 Ciri’s Coffee Bar – Centro.
 Av.
 65 between Calles 19S and 21S (west side of Av.)

-Located in a great spot in the central Plaza (a block north of the clock tower, just beyond 7-11), Coz Coffee Roasters is in a neat, sunny building with shaded tables outside, and lots of people-watching potential.
+Located in a great spot in Cozumel’s central Plaza or zócalo (a block north of the clock tower, just beyond 7-11), Coz Coffee Roasters is in a neat, sunny building with shaded tables outside, and lots of people-watching potential.
 But the real draw is the coffee and their occasional roasting demonstrations.

 Probably their claim to fame in town is their specialty “peanut butter coffee.”
 I was a skeptic, but I have seen the light!
 Try one for yourself and let me know…